Enjoying what you’re reading? Sign up now.

 • How to help your dealership prepare for storm season.

 Storm season brings expected and unexpected disasters.
 Dealerships need to have a plan in place to help them recover if Mother Nature attacks.
-According to FEMA, almost 40% of small businesses never reopen after a natural disaster, and just 29% were still operating after two years.
-In 2017 alone, there were 16 major events that affected most of the country, and no one knows what 2018 will bring.
+According to FEMA, almost 25% of small businesses never reopen after a natural disaster, and more than a third of commercial property owners (36 percent) have reported damage from a natural disaster in the last five years.
+In 2023 alone, the United States experienced 28 separate weather disasters that resulted in at least $1 billion in damages, and no one knows what 2024 will bring.

 How can you prepare for the unknown?